 I Got a Gastric Sleeve and Took Back My Life

-This is my story.
+This is my story about having my gastric sleeve surgery.
 You may relate to some aspects, or you may not.
 Either way, I’m putting it out there.
 I don’t profess to be health professional or know the scientific facts to explain myself, it is what it is my story.

 I have been dieting or ‘starting again on Monday’ for my entire adult life.
 I’ve lost weight before and found it again PLUS its entire bloody extended family on top as an added bonus.
 Yoyo dieting??
 Hell, I wrote that book!